 Universal App Campaigns are a great way to find new users for your mobile app.
-The ad campaign type allows you to advertise on some of Google’s largest ad networks including search, display, YouTube, and the Google Play Store all while managing ads in the Google Ads platform.
+The ad campaign type allows you to advertise on some of Google’s largest ad networks, including search, display, YouTube, and the Google Play Store, while managing ads in the Google Ads platform.

 On top of that, Google uses machine learning to show the most relevant ads to users to help you achieve the highest conversion rate possible for your campaign.

 This article details everything there is to know about the basics of Universal App Campaigns, including how they work, what devices can deliver them, and best practices for success.